sorani-dev/breaking-bad-cast/README.md

+# React App - Breaking Bad API

+Using the breaking bad api to create a small app to show and filter the character info

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).